Tom Sayers: Early years

-At the age of thirteen, he went to London, where he stayed with his sister Eliza and her husband Robert King, a builder.
-Sayers became a bricklayer, and for the next seven years shuttled between his home town and the capital.
-He is known to have worked on the London Road viaduct outside Brighton, and may well have taken part in the construction of London's King's Cross Station.
-In an anecdote of his early life, it was reported that whilst working on the construction of Wandsworth Prison, he was struck by his supervisor, described as a "great big bully of a fellow", and on his returning the blow, it was decided to carry on the fight at a nearby common.
+At the age of thirteen, he walked to London, where he stayed with his sister Eliza and her husband, Robert King, a builder.
+Sayers became a bricklayer and for the next seven years shuttled between his home town and the capital.
+He is known to have worked on the London Road viaduct outside Brighton and may well have taken part in the construction of London's King's Cross Station.

+In an anecdote of his early life, it was reported that whilst working on the construction of Wandsworth Prison he was struck by his supervisor, described as a "great big bully of a fellow", and on his returning the blow it was decided to carry on the fight at a nearby common.
 Here, after a tremendous battle, Sayers prevailed, knocking out his adversary.

-In 1846, he finally settled in the capital, taking up residence in the notorious slum of Agar Town, just north of where St Pancras Station now stands.
+In 1846 he finally settled in the capital, taking up residence in the notorious slum of Agar Town, just north of where St Pancras Station now stands.
 It was around 1847 that he set up home in a more salubrious part of Camden Town with Sarah Henderson.
-Only fifteen years old, Sarah was unable to marry without her father's permission, and her daughter Sarah (1850–1891), and son Tom (1852–1936) by Sayers were consequently illegitimate.
+Only fifteen years old, Sarah was unable to marry without her father's permission and her daughter, Sarah (1850–1891), and son, Tom (1852–1936), by Sayers were consequently illegitimate.

 Prize ring career

 Early career

 Although the prize ring had long been illegal, it continued as an underground activity, and Sayers, having earned a considerable reputation from a number of informal fights, decided to try to make a living with his fists.
 His first contest as a professional was on 19 March 1849 near Greenhithe when he defeated Abe Couch (or Crouch).
 His next contest was with Dan Collins on 22 October 1850 at Edenbridge, Kent.
 The fight was interrupted after 9 rounds by the local constabulary.
 The fight recommenced at Red Hill but was abandoned in a draw as darkness descended.
 The two fighters met again on 29 April 1851 at Long Reach, the result being victory to Sayers.

 Sayers next took on Jack Grant for £100 a side, the fight taking place at Mildenhall, Suffolk on 29 June 1852.
 For this fight, Grant had Harry Orme in his corner whilst Sayers was attended by Nat Adams and Bob Fuller.
 The fight lasted 64 rounds, Sayers ending up as victor.

-Tom Sayers next fight was with Jack Martin, who was backed by Ben Caunt.
-The fight took place on 26 January 1853, Sayers winning after 23 rounds.
+Tom Sayers next fight was with Jack Martin, who was backed by Ben Caunt, and the fight took place on 26 January 1853 with Sayers winning after 23 rounds.